-STUDENT NURSES ORGANIZATION (SNO)
+STUDENT ORGANIZATION (SO)

-All nursing students are members of SNO, a self-governing group.
-The purposes of the organization are to promote a spirit of fellowship among students, to uphold the ideals of the College and the profession of nursing, to promote a program of school activities for enrichment of life, and to unify students on all campuses.
+All students are members of SO, a self-governing group.
+The purposes of the organization are to promote a spirit of fellowship among students, to uphold the ideals of the College, to promote a program of school activities for enrichment of life, and to unify students on all campuses.